 Systems / lead response

-I'll say the uncomfortable part first: if your leads are leaking, more of them won't help.
-You'll just leak more, faster, at a higher cost per lead.
-The businesses that grow without setting money on fire didn't find a magic lead source — they stopped losing the leads they already had.
-Below is exactly where service businesses leak, what each hole quietly costs, and the operating system that plugs all four.
+Here's the uncomfortable part.
+If your follow-up leaks, buying more leads just leaks more of them, faster, at a higher cost per job won.
+The businesses that pull away from the pack rarely found a better lead source.
+They stopped spilling the leads they were already paying for.
+The rest of this post walks the four places service businesses leak, what each hole quietly costs, and the one connected system that plugs all four.

 42 hrs

-The average company takes 42 hours to respond to an inbound lead — and 23% never respond at all.
-Slow isn't the exception.
-It's the default you're competing against.
+The average company takes 42 hours to respond to an inbound lead, and 23% never respond at all.
+Slow isn't the exception here.
+It's the field you're competing against.

 Harvard Business Review, 2011

-Here's the math that makes the leak matter more than the lead count.
-Say you buy ten leads and lose six of them to slow replies and dead-end voicemails.
-The instinct is to go buy ten more — but those ten leak the exact same way, so now you've paid for twenty leads to win eight, and your cost per customer has quietly doubled.
-Plug the leak instead and those same ten leads might win you seven.
-Same spend, nearly double the customers.
-That's why fixing the leak is almost always cheaper than buying your way around it.
+The plain math is what makes it land.
+Buy ten leads, lose six to slow replies and dead-end voicemails, and the reflex is to go buy ten more, which leak the same way.
+Now you've paid for twenty to win eight, and your cost per customer has quietly doubled.
+Plug the leak first and those same ten might win you seven instead.
+Same spend, almost double the jobs.
+That's the whole case for fixing the floor before you turn up the volume.

-Fix one and you plug a leak.
-Fix all four with a system and you stop leaking entirely.
-Let's take them in order.
+Plug one and you slow the bleed.
+Plug all four with a system and it stops.
+Take them in order.

 100×

-Respond within 5 minutes instead of 30 and you're 100× more likely to reach the lead — and 21× more likely to qualify them.
-The odds of even making contact drop more than tenfold in the first hour alone.
+Reply within 5 minutes instead of 30 and you're 100× more likely to reach the lead, and 21× more likely to qualify them.
+The odds of even making contact fall more than tenfold in the first hour.

 InsideSales / MIT (Oldroyd), 2007

-Intent is at its peak the second someone hits "send."
-They're sitting there, phone in hand — and they almost certainly messaged two of your competitors at the same time.
-Whoever answers first usually wins, before price or reputation ever enter the conversation.
-The catch: five minutes, every time, by hand, is impossible when you're actually running a business.
-So the answer can't be "try harder to be fast."
-It has to be a system that responds instantly for you, before the window closes.
+Intent peaks the second someone hits send.
+They're sitting there with the phone in hand, and they almost certainly messaged two competitors at the same moment.
+Whoever answers first usually wins the conversation before price ever comes up.
+The trouble is that "reply in five minutes, every time, by hand" is impossible while you're running jobs, so the answer can't be willpower.
+It has to be a system that responds for you the instant a lead lands.
 (We break the timing down in how fast you should respond to a new lead.)

 26%

-About a quarter of inbound calls to businesses go unanswered — and fewer than 3% of callers sent to voicemail bother to leave a message.
-A missed call isn't a lead on hold.
-It's usually a lead gone.
+About a quarter of inbound calls to businesses go unanswered, and fewer than 3% of callers sent to voicemail bother to leave a message.

 Invoca, 2024

-They don't leave a voicemail.
-They tap back to the search results and call the next name on the list.
-The fix is simple and it runs without you: the instant a call goes unanswered, an automatic text goes out — "Sorry we missed you, what can we help with?" — and the lead replies by text instead of vanishing.
-A hang-up becomes a conversation.
+The fix runs without you.
+The moment a call goes unanswered, an automatic text goes out ("Sorry we missed you, what can we help with?") and the lead replies by text instead of vanishing.
+When we switch this on, calls that used to die in a voicemail box nobody checks start coming back as text conversations the owner can actually answer, and most of them are booked work.
 (More on whether it's worth it in missed-call text-back.)

-Count it for your own shop.
-If you miss even three callable jobs a week and your average ticket is a few hundred dollars, the missed-call leak alone is costing you more every month than the system that would close it.
-Most owners have never run that number, because a missed call leaves no trace — there's no angry customer, no complaint, just silence and a month that came in a little softer than it should have.
+Run the number for your own shop.
+Miss three callable jobs a week at a few hundred dollars each, and the missed-call leak alone costs more every month than the system that closes it.
+Most owners have never run that number, because a missed call leaves no trace: no complaint, no angry customer, just a month that came in softer than it should have.

-You called once.
-No answer.
-You figure they went with someone else, and you move on.
-Meanwhile the lead is sitting there, busy, half-decided, waiting for a reason to choose you.
+One try is rarely enough, and quitting after it leaves most of your booked-job potential on the table.
+You called once, got no answer, figured they went with someone else, and moved on.
+Meanwhile the lead is still sitting there: busy, half-decided, waiting for a reason to pick you.

 80%

-Most sales need five or more follow-ups to close — yet 44% of businesses give up after a single attempt.
-The lead that "went cold" was usually just waiting for touch number three.
+Most sales need five or more follow-ups to close, yet 44% of businesses give up after a single attempt.

 Marketing Donut

 "No reply" almost never means "not interested."
-It means they're on a job site, with kids, comparing quotes, or it slipped their mind.
-The businesses that win don't pester — they show up consistently: a short text on day one, a check-in on day three, one more on day seven, each easy to answer.
-Done by hand, that falls apart the first busy week.
-Done as a system, it runs in the background until the lead replies or books — and stops the moment they do.
+It means they're on a job site, wrangling kids, or comparing three quotes and yours slipped down the pile.
+The businesses that win don't pester.
+They show up on a steady cadence: a text on day one, a check-in on day three, one more on day seven, each easy to answer.
+By hand, that falls apart the first busy week.
+As a system, it runs quietly in the background until the lead replies or books, then stops itself.
 (Here's the cadence that books jobs.)

-A large share of inquiries land exactly when no one's at the desk — evenings, weekends, the middle of a job.
-By the time you see the form Monday morning, they've already booked whoever answered Saturday night.
-You didn't lose on quality.
-You lost on availability.
+A large share of inquiries land exactly when no one's at the desk: evenings, weekends, the middle of a job.
+By the time you see Saturday's form on Monday morning, they've already booked whoever answered Saturday night.
+You lost on availability there, not on anything a report would flag, and that invisibility is what makes the leak so easy to miss.

-This is where a system quietly wins.
-Instant auto-response and missed-call text-back don't sleep — they answer at 9pm on a Sunday exactly the way they answer at 11am on a Tuesday.
+This is where a system quietly earns its keep.
+Instant auto-response and missed-call text-back don't keep office hours.
+They answer 9pm on a Sunday the same way they answer 11am on a Tuesday.
 The lead gets a real reply in seconds, the conversation starts, and you wake up to a booked job instead of a cold one.
-(More on the channels and timing in text or call a new lead.)
+(More on channels and timing in text or call a new lead.)

-Why you can't fix this by trying harder
+Why can't you just fix this by trying harder?

-Every owner's first instinct is the same: "I'll just stay more on top of it."
-It never holds, and the reason is structural, not a matter of discipline.
-The moment a lead comes in is almost always the moment you're least able to answer — you're on a roof, under a sink, with a customer, driving between jobs.
-The busier you are, the more leads you generate and the slower you respond to them.
-You're the bottleneck, and you can't out-work being one person with two hands and a full schedule.
+Because it's a timing problem, not a discipline problem, and no amount of effort changes the timing.
+We hit the same pattern on almost every build: the owner is sure they'll stay on top of it themselves.
+They can't.
+The moment a lead comes in is almost always the moment you're least able to answer it, whether you're on a roof, under a sink, with a customer, or driving between jobs.
+The busier you get, the more leads you generate and the slower you answer them.
+You're the bottleneck, and you can't out-hustle being one person with two hands and a full day.

-Willpower doesn't scale; systems do.
-A system doesn't get tired, doesn't forget, and isn't stuck on a job at 4:55.
+A system doesn't have that problem.
 It answers the five-minute lead while you're mid-install, texts back the missed call while you're driving, and sends follow-up number four while you're asleep.
-The goal was never to make you faster — it's to take you out of the critical path entirely, so a lead getting answered no longer depends on you being free at the exact moment you're not.
+The point of building it isn't to make you faster.
+It's to take you out of the critical path entirely, so a lead getting answered no longer depends on you being free at the exact moment you never are.

-Notice that none of the four leaks are marketing problems.
-They're operational ones — gaps in what happens after a lead arrives.
-So the fix is one connected system, built once, that runs every day without you touching it:
+It's one connected setup, built once, that captures every lead, replies instantly, recovers missed calls, follows up on a cadence, and covers nights and weekends.
+None of the four leaks are marketing problems.
+They're operational, gaps in what happens after a lead arrives, so the fix runs every day without you touching it:

 You don't out-market a leak.
-The businesses that win aren't buying more leads — they're keeping the ones they already get.
+The businesses that win are the ones quietly keeping the leads they already get.

-The point isn't any single tool.
-It's that the whole thing runs without depending on you being at your desk, remembering to follow up, or "getting to it later."
-You build it once; it works every day, on every lead, whether you're thinking about it or not.
+No single tool is the point.
+What matters is that the whole thing runs without depending on you being at your desk, remembering to follow up, or getting to it later.
+You build it once, and it works every lead, every day, whether you're thinking about it or not.

+Start with your single biggest leak, because most shops bleed worst from one or two holes, not all four evenly.
 You don't have to build all of this at once, and you shouldn't.
-Most businesses bleed worst from one or two holes, not all four evenly.
 Find yours with an honest gut-check:

 Plug the biggest leak first, watch the same lead volume start converting better, then add the next piece.
-The system compounds — but the first fix is usually the one that pays for the rest.
+It compounds, and the first fix usually pays for the rest.

+Losing leads is an operations failure, and you fix it with systems, not campaigns.
 Marketing fills the top of the bucket.
-If the bucket leaks, better marketing just makes the leak more expensive — you pay more per lead to lose them the same way.
-Speed-to-lead, missed-call recovery, a follow-up cadence that actually runs: these aren't campaigns.
-They're plumbing.
-They're the unglamorous operational layer that quietly decides who grows and who stays stuck buying leads to replace the ones they lost.
-It's the same pattern we keep coming back to — getting found is an operations problem too, not a marketing trick.
+If the bucket leaks, better marketing only makes the leak more expensive, because you pay more per lead to lose them the same way.
+Speed-to-lead, missed-call recovery, a follow-up cadence that actually runs: none of these are campaigns.
+They're plumbing, the unglamorous operational layer that quietly decides who grows and who stays stuck buying leads to replace the ones they lost.
+It's the same pattern we keep coming back to: getting found is an operations problem too, not a marketing trick.

-So before you go find more leads this quarter, look at the ones you're already paying for.
-Plug the four leaks, build the system once, and every lead you earn from here actually gets a chance to become a customer — which is a far cheaper way to grow than refilling a bucket that never stops draining.
+So before you go buy more leads this quarter, look hard at the ones you're already paying for.
+Plug the four leaks, build the system once, and every lead you earn from here gets a real shot at becoming a customer.
+That's a far cheaper way to grow than refilling a bucket that never stops draining.

 Frequently asked questions